 - Delivery services and charges policies

-Check and implement changes in delivery & handling costs and timescales in Delivery Manager > View Deliver Services or Add Delivery Services
+Check and implement changes in delivery & handling costs and timescales in Delivery Manager > View Delivery Services or Add Delivery Services

 - Delivery & Returns policies

-Changes in charges and timescales may need to be changed on pages on your site which explain them via Page Manager
+Changes in charges and timescales may need to be changed on pages on your site which explain delivery via Page Manager

 - Explain you are Brexit-ready to reassure buyers